 Employers can help employees reduce their risk of heart disease from cigarette smoking by:

-• Providing employees with a smoking cessation program
+- Providing employees with a smoking cessation program

-• Rewarding employees who quit smoking
+- Rewarding employees who quit smoking

-• Holding educational sessions about the benefits of living tobacco-free
+- Holding educational sessions about the benefits of living tobacco-free

 Obesity

 As of 2016, more than one-third (or 36.5%) of U.S. adults are obese.
 Research by the Centers for Disease Control and Prevention (CDC) has shown record numbers of Americans being obese – and this number is only continuing to climb.
-An employee that is 20% or more above their ideal weight is at a higher risk for a host of health problems that are linked to heart disease – including high blood pressure, high cholesterol, and type 2 diabetes.
+An employee who is 20% or more above their ideal weight is at a higher risk for a host of health problems that are linked to heart disease – including high blood pressure, high cholesterol, and type 2 diabetes.

 While weight loss is a touchy subject for many people, employers can still help encourage better eating and exercise habits in the workplace.
 Employers can do this by: